Procedures for student absences, tardies, early-checkout, and more.

 - Other reasons acceptable to the principal.

-In order to be excused for any reason other than those listed under attendance, a parent/guardian must send a note to the subschool attendance secretary at least two days in advance stating the reason and dates of the proposed absence.
+- In order to be excused for any reason other than those listed under attendance, a parent/guardian must send a note to the subschool attendance secretary at least two days in advance stating the reason and dates of the proposed absence.
 The student will be given a form which is to be signed by each of the teachers and the subschool principal prior to the absence.
 An excused absence or a prearranged absence permits students to make up missed assignments.
-For unexcused absences, the teacher is under no obligation to furnish make-up work.
-Assignments missed and not made up will affect the grade.
+Assignments not made up will affect the grade.

 Students must assume complete responsibility for making up any assignments missed.